 He has been recognized by Super Lawyers Magazine for numerous years in the fields of Estate & Trust Litigation, and Business Litigation, an honor conferred upon less than 2.5% of attorneys in Virginia.

 Mr. Sleeth serves as the co-chair of the firm’s Estate and Trust Litigation practice group, a nationwide team focusing on disputes involving wills, trusts, guardianships, conservatorships, powers of attorney, and elder law matters.
-Having litigated over 100 estate disputes – ranging from local disputes in Williamsburg, Hampton Roads, and Richmond, to those all across Virginia, to complex multi-jurisdictional disputes throughout the nation involving estates valued at over $50 million – Mr. Sleeth knows the ins and outs of the complex legal and emotional issues that arise when individuals and families need legal counsel to deal with estate issues and elder law disputes.
+Having handled over 150 estate disputes – ranging from local disputes in Williamsburg, Hampton Roads, and Richmond, to those all across Virginia, to complex multi-jurisdictional disputes throughout the nation involving estates valued at over $50 million – Mr. Sleeth knows the ins and outs of the complex legal and emotional issues that arise when individuals and families need legal counsel to deal with estate issues and elder law disputes.
 Mr. Sleeth handles some of the largest and highest-profile will and trust disputes in the area, and has litigated cases that have collectively totaled over approximately $300 million in assets.
 For years, Mr. Sleeth worked side by side with the late Paul Cullum, an internationally renowned estate litigator who authored one of the leading treatises on estate litigation.

 Mr. Sleeth has litigated a wide array of will disputes, including bringing and defending against challenges to wills on the grounds of lack of testamentary capacity, undue influence, fraud, and failure to comply with the proper formalities.
 He has also litigated cases involving will interpretation disputes.
 His cases often involve high net-worth individuals and families, and Mr. Sleeth’s experience has not only prepared him to aptly handle the legal issues involved in those cases, but also to proficiently handle the media and public relations issues that occasionally arise with such cases.